Best Command-Line FTP Clients for Linux

 2. LFTP

-LFTP is a free and open source command-line utility designed for several file transfer protocols (e.g. sftp, fish, torrent) on Unix and like Operating Systems.
+LFTP is a free and open-source command-line utility designed for several file transfer protocols (e.g. sftp, fish, torrent) on Unix and like Operating Systems.

 It features bookmarks, job control, support for the readline library, a built-in mirror command, and support for multiple file transfers in parallel.

-$ sudo apt install lftp [On Debian/Ubuntu]
+$ sudo apt install lftp [On Debian, Ubuntu and Mint]

-$ sudo yum install lftp [On CentOs/RHEL]
+$ sudo yum install lftp [On RHEL/CentOS/Fedora and Rocky/AlmaLinux]

-$ sudo dnf install lftp [On Fedora]
+$ sudo zypper install lftp [On OpenSUSE]

 3. NcFTP

-Its features include host redialing, background processing, auto-resume downloads, filename completion, progress meters, support for other utility programs such as ncftpput and ncftpget.
+Its features include host redialing, background processing, auto-resume downloads, filename completion, progress meters, and support for other utility programs such as ncftpput and ncftpget.

-$ sudo apt install ncftp [On Debian/Ubuntu]
+$ sudo apt install ncftp [On Debian, Ubuntu and Mint]

-$ sudo yum install ncftp [On CentOs/RHEL]
+$ sudo yum install ncftp [On RHEL/CentOS/Fedora and Rocky/AlmaLinux]

-$ sudo dnf install ncftp [On Fedora]
+$ sudo zypper install ncftp [On OpenSUSE]

 4. cbftp

-ctftp is a flexible FTP/FXP client that enables users to transfer large files securely and efficiently without using emails.
+cbftp is a flexible FTP/FXP client that enables users to transfer large files securely and efficiently without using emails.
 It typically works in the command line but you can run it in a semi-GUI using ncurses.

 Its features include an internal viewer that supports multiple encodings, skip-listing, remote commands for UDP call commands such as race, download, fxp, raw, idle, etc., and data encryption with AES-256, among others.